PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 –

 Developers working on PrestaShop solutions should pay close attention to the first two items.
-We also invite you to experiment with our new API, which marks an important step towards PrestaShop's development into a headless platform.
+We also invite you to experiment with our new API.

 Although we are in the process of preparing documentation on the notable changes for the community, you can start by familiarizing yourself with the migration guides from PHP and release notes from Symfony: